foundry-vtt-community/wiki.js/development/guides/Code-snippets-for-beginners/How-Foundry-VTT-works.md

 ### HTML (Handlebars)
 Remember that I said HTML is static.
 Once you defined what paraghraphs, headers and tables or other elements a html document has you cannot change it once it is rendered and displayed.
 What you CAN do is change the html definition and render and display it again!
 The problem is that html is static.
-It has no loops, variables or decision making constructs.
+It has no loops, variables or decision making constructs to change the html structure before it is rendered again.
 That's where Handlebars comes into play.
 You can define loops and Foundry has helpers included which can make decisions.
 So you are able to change the used html elements and thus the html code according to a condition.
 You can loop trough a skill list and output each skill as an html element without needing to know beforehand how many skills there are.